 Otherwise, your doctor may think that it is not working and change your treatment unnecessarily.

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours.

 Things to be careful of

-As with many other medicines, Sumatriptan generichealth tablets may cause drowsiness in some people.
+As with many other medicines, Sumatriptan generichealth may cause drowsiness in some people.

-Be careful driving or operating machinery until you know how Sumatriptan generichealth tablets affect you.
+Be careful driving or operating machinery until you know how Sumatriptan generichealth affect you.

-If you use Sumatriptan generichealth tablets too often, it may make your headache worse.
-If this happens, your doctor may tell you to stop taking Sumatriptan generichealth tablets.
+If you use Sumatriptan generichealth too often, it may make your headache worse.
+If this happens, your doctor may tell you to stop taking Sumatriptan generichealth.

-Tell your doctor if you experience any of the following after taking Sumatriptan generichealth tablets:
+Tell your doctor if you experience any of the following after taking Sumatriptan generichealth: